 If two or more agents are associated with the same user in ActivTrak, Computer Aliases can be created to view the combined data in reports and dashboards.
 Please note that creating a Computer Alias will not reduce the license count.

 To identify the number of licenses a user is consuming, navigate to the Users page (Settings > Users & Groups > Users).
-Click on the user to navigate to their User Details page.
-In the Agents associated with User panel, three agents are listed, one for each device associated with Brian; this is equivalent to the number of licenses associated with that user.
+Click on the number of Agents associated with a User in the Licenses column of the table.

 Managing licenses